gsa-oes/office-of-evaluation-sciences/_connect/fellowships.md

 <li><u>Evaluators</u> typically have a master’s degree and 5-7 years of relevant experience.</li>
 <li><u>Senior Evaluators</u> typically have a master’s degree and 8 or more years of experience.</li>
 </ul>
-When determining which role they are applying for, candidates who are currently enrolled in a doctoral program may substitute education for 1 year of relevant experience.
-Those with a doctoral degree may substitute education for 2 years of relevant experience.
+    <p>When determining which role they are applying for, candidates who are currently enrolled in a doctoral program may substitute education for 1 year of relevant experience.
+Those with a doctoral degree may substitute education for 2 years of relevant experience.</p>
     </p>
    </div>
 </section>